 Only if both sides cannot come to an agreement on how to resolve the problem, proceed with Dispute Resolution.

 Dispute Resolution is when there is a disagreement that cannot be solved between the student and teacher concerning an individual session.
 These disputes are one of the following:

-- Other For example: Internet connection down, technical problems, harassment, poor quality session, etc...
+- Other.
+For example, the internet connection was down, technical problems, harassment, poor quality session, etc...

-Resolution: How do you want to resolve this?
+Resolution: How to do you want to resolve this?